LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 A :dfn:`tag` is an object that uniquely represents a particular string of characters.
 Unlike strings, tags cannot be modified.
 Tags are used to represent type and method names as well as variable names.
-A tag should begin with a letter or underscore, followed by zero or more letters, numbers, underscores or period characters.
+A tag should begin with a letter or underscore, followed by zero or more letters, numbers, underscores, or period characters.
 Tags cannot contain spaces.

-Tags are commonly used when applying type constraints to methods, data members and variables; though they have other purposes as well.
+Tags are commonly used when applying type constraints to methods, data members, and variables; though they have other purposes as well.

 A tag literal consists of two colons followed by the tag's characters. ::